-Influent sampling data for phosphorus (dissolved and total) are presented in Appendix B. Total phosphorus is a measure of dissolved phosphate and insoluble phosphorus.
-The average result in 2016 for total phosphorous and orthophosphate was 3.26 mg/L and 0.79 mg/L, respectively.
-The 2016 average concentration for total phosphorous and orthophosphate were lower than the historical average.
+Influent sampling data for total phosphorus and orthophosphate concentrations is presented in Table 1-2.
+The average total phosphorous and orthophosphate concentrations from sampling in March and September 2017 was 4.23 mg/L and 2.28 mg/L, respectively.
+The 2017 average concentration for total phosphorous and orthophosphate was higher than that measured in 2016, but generally within the historical range observed for influent wastewater (see Table 1-2).